Old Salt Lake | Virtual Museum

 I'd be very interested in any info you can find about this intriguing "Arrollo de Tabano.""

-This brief report concludes by discussing the person who created the map.
 It is generally believed the Sepulveda family hired William Money to create the map in order to support their claim to ownership of the peninsula.
 William Money was an early Los Angeles eccentric.
 He arrived in Los Angeles in 1840.
 He was a physician, theologian, philosopher, writer, carpenter, naturalist, cartographer, astronomer and historian.

 Here's an excerpt from a 2004 Los Angeles Times article about William Money: